Silver ratio: Silver rectangle and regular octagon

 Origami construction of a silver rectangle, with creases in green.

+An ISO 216 rectangle has edges with lengths in Lichtenberg ratio √2 ∶ 1.
+(Note: In 1979 the British Origami Society proposed the alias silver rectangle for the √2 rectangle, which is commonly used now.
+In this article that name is reserved for the σ rectangle.)

-A rectangle with edges in ratio √2 ∶ 1 can be created from a square piece of paper with an origami folding sequence.
+It can be created from a square piece of paper with an origami folding sequence.
 Considered a proportion of great harmony in Japanese aesthetics — Yamato-hi (大和比) — the ratio is retained if the √2 rectangle is folded in half, parallel to the short edges.
 Rabatment produces a rectangle with edges in the silver ratio (according to 1/σ = √2 − 1).

-(Note: In 1979 the British Origami Society proposed the alias silver rectangle for the √2 rectangle, which is commonly used now.
-In this article the name is reserved for the σ rectangle.)